Hofstede’s 6 Cultural Dimensions Examples

 Company Rules and Regulations

-Company rules and regulations are a set of written policies made by the Company’s higher level of authority and are bound to follow all employees and stakeholders.
-Rules and regulations help the organization protect itself from legal claims and establish a positive work environment in the workplace.
-Besides, company rules and regulations protect employees from legal claims and secure their job.
+Company rules and regulations are a set of written policies issued by the Company’s higher-level authority and are binding on all employees and stakeholders.
+Rules and regulations help the organization protect itself from legal claims and establish a positive work environment.
+Besides, company rules and regulations protect employees from legal claims and secure their jobs.

 Company Code of Conduct

-A Company Code of Conduct refers to a collection of rules and regulations outlining the employees’ norms and responsibilities in the workplace.
-The code of conduct governs the employee’s activity and behavior daily.
-It can bring negative consequences if employees fail to obey the code of conduct in the organization.
+A Company Code of Conduct is a collection of rules and regulations that outline employees’ norms and responsibilities in the workplace.
+The code of conduct governs the employee’s daily activity and behavior.
+Failure to obey the organization’s code of conduct can have negative consequences.

 Types of Company Rules and Regulations are: